serdave-eth/livepeer-grant-sandbox/README.md

 ### Step 4: Encrypt private key

-You can use [this script] (https://github.com/serdave-eth/lit-encrypt).
+You can use [this script](https://github.com/serdave-eth/lit-encrypt).
 Before running it, read the instructions.

 ### Step 5: Play video

 There are a few variables at the top of page.tsx that you need to update for your application:

-chain: which chain your NFT is on. ciphertext and dataToEncryptHash: outputs from step 4.
+chain: which chain your NFT is on.

+ciphertext and dataToEncryptHash: outputs from step 4.

 livepeerApiKey: your livepeer API key

 playbackId: the playbackId of the video you want to view

 ### Steps to run this project

 npm install

 npm run build

 npm start

 Go to http://localhost:3000/.